Low-tech Magazine

 Description

-Low-tech Magazine questions the belief in technological progress, and highlights the potential of past knowledge and technologies for designing a sustainable society.”
+Low-tech Magazine questions the belief in technological progress, and highlights the potential of past knowledge and technologies for designing a sustainable society” (Kris de Decker, “About the Solar Powered Website”).
 To reduce energy use, the website applies basic web design, default typefaces, dithered images, off-line reading options, and other tricks.
 “In addition, the low resource requirements and open design help to keep the blog accessible for visitors with older computers and/or less reliable Internet connections.
-Our new website runs 100% on solar power, not just in words, but in reality: it has its own energy storage and will go off-line during longer periods of cloudy weather” (magazine website, “About”).
+It needs 1 to 2.5 watts of power, which is supplied by a small, off-grid solar PV system on the balcony of the author’s home.
+This means that the website will go off-line during longer periods of cloudy weather” (Kris de Decker, “About the Solar Powered Website”).

 Print-on-demand was chosen for environmental reasons: “there are no unsold copies (and no large upfront investment costs).
-Our US publisher Lulu.com works with printers all over the world, so that most copies are produced locally and travel relatively short distances. […] Lulu prints on FSC-certified, acid-free paper” (magazine blog, “The Printed Website”).
+Our US publisher Lulu.com works with printers all over the world, so that most copies are produced locally and travel relatively short distances. […] Lulu prints on FSC-certified, acid-free paper” (Kris de Decker, “The Printed Website”).

 One year after the launch, more than 2,000 copies have been sold worldwide.
-After receiving a batch of poorly printed and bound copies, de Decker added a post on dealing with such loss of quality—thus skilling his readers in quality control when print-on-demand platforms outsource this procedure to the buyer.
+After receiving a batch of poorly printed and bound copies, de Decker added a post on dealing with such loss of quality—thus skilling his readers in quality control when print-on-demand platforms outsource this procedure to the buyer (Kris de Decker, “How to recognize a badly printed Lulu book”).

 Photo Low-Tech Magazine.